ashleygyngell/discover.ly/README.md

 - Implementing a user bio
 - Whats near me function, using the users current coordinates.
 - Fixing the state issue on the registration form.
 There is a progress bar that visualises progress for the user when registering.
 This works correctly if the user goes from one box to the other inputting their information.
 However, if the user inputs information into a box and then deletes the information, the progress bar still lights up as if this section has been 'completed'

+## Takeaways

+- Pair programming really gave me a sense of collective ownership and increased our flow/focus state whilst maintaining a good morale.
+- Getting to grips with JWT and their relationship with a browser's local storage was really valuable for my confidence moving forward with a solo, full stack project on the horizon.